-- To use Notifications with products (versus items), your account must be a member of our Early Access Program.
-Please reach out to Checkfront Technical Support to learn more!
+- Interested in using Email Notifications (Booking Status) with products (Inventory > Products)?
+Your account must be a member of our Early Access Program.
+Please reach out to Checkfront Technical Support to learn more.

 Early Access Program

 The new product feature mentioned in this article is currently part of our Early Access Program, which means it is available to select Customers to try out and provide us with feedback.

 Find our complete set of help articles related to the Early Access Program here: Early Access Program.

 New to notifications?
 Please be sure to start with the first article in this series: Notifications (Booking Status): Introduction.

 Creating notifications and emails that render the same across all email platforms can be tricky since all email clients have their own set of rules.
 That said, a finely tweaked HTML email can organize your notifications and receipts in ways not available through plain text.
 Here are some tips for creating emails that render correctly across all email platforms:

 You aren't building a web page.
 Overly complex HTML emails can cause delivery and formatting issues.
 Use the minimum formatting to provide an attractive and functional layout.